For a summary of our first 40 years, click here

 1980 Police Conduct Street Sweeps Around Madison Square Garden for the DNC Convention

 1981 Callahan v.
-Carey Consent Decree Establishes the Right to Shelter; The Coalition is Incorporated
+Carey Consent Decree Establishes the Right to Shelter; The Coalition is Incorporated.
+The Crisis Intervention Program was launched.

 1982 Eldredge v.
 Koch Extends Right to Shelter to Women